 4. Take the SAT three to four times

-Thoughtfully select your SAT Test dates.
-Work with your school counselor and select the test dates that work best with your family, school, and extra-curricular commitments.
-(2022 SAT Test Dates).
+Thoughtfully select your SAT Test dates that work best with your family, school, and extra-curricular commitments (2024 Digital SAT Test Dates).
 Some states mandate the SAT be taken by all public high school juniors.

 Colleges don’t care how many times students take the SAT.
 However, December of your senior year is usually the last test date colleges will accept scores for scholarship consideration.
 Check with your preferred colleges.

-Students who are solid test-takers, especially those who have previously taken the SAT and scored 1350 or above before their junior year, should sign up for the October Junior Year PSAT.
-Awards through the National Merit Scholarship Program are available only to juniors who have taken the PSAT.
+Students who are solid test-takers, especially those who have previously taken the SAT and scored 1350 or above before their junior year, should sign up for the October Junior Year PSAT, which can earn you eligibility for National Merit Scholarships.
 Register for the PSAT with your high school counselor.

-Most colleges superscore the SAT, taking the highest section scores, even if they occurred on different test dates.
+Most colleges superscore the SAT, taking the highest section scores, even if they occur on different test dates.
 Check out this site: SAT Superscore.